-See information below about MIT study abroad programs.
-Apply to an MIT study abroad program through the Terra Dotta application system (shared with MISTI).
-For more information, email email@example.com.
+See the information below about MIT study abroad programs.
+Apply to an MIT study abroad program through the Terra Dotta application system.
+For more information, email firstname.lastname@example.org.

 MIT students can use their financial aid and get academic credit for some non-MIT study abroad programs as well.
 To learn about non-credit internships, research, and service opportunities abroad visit other MIT offices.

 MIT has two exchange programs with Imperial College London, a Summer Research Exchange and a Semester/Year Academic Exchange.

 In addition to managing the study abroad programs above, MISTI assists MIT departments with departmental exchange programs.

 Spend fall or spring semester in Spain studying in your major at the Universidad Carlos III de Madrid (UC3M).
 Financial aid can be applied and you can earn academic credit.
 Some participants also set up internships.

 Take an MIT course abroad over January's Independent Activities Period.
 Scholarships are available.

 Study abroad when it best suits your academic and personal goals.
 We recommend that you begin planning and meet with MISTI for advising during your first year.
 Exchanges are typically designed for a semester or year-long program in the third year.
 For IAP or summer programs, you may participate as early as your first year or the summer before your second year.